EDF

 Background

-Électricité de France (EDF) is France's majority state-owned electric utility and the world's largest nuclear power operator.
-For 2026, EDF has set a nuclear production target of 350-370 TWh, broadly in line with the 2025 outturn and representing a recovery from the low-production years of 2022-23 caused by corrosion-related outages.
-French nuclear output feeds directly into European wholesale electricity prices: on 13 April 2026, French day-ahead power was EUR 96/MWh against EUR 133 in Italy and EUR 29 in Spain, illustrating nuclear's role as the dominant price-suppressing force in the French market.
+Électricité de France (EDF) is France's majority state-owned electric utility and the world's largest nuclear power operator, with a fleet of 56 reactors plus the Flamanville-3 EPR, declared in commercial operation on 5 May 2026.
+EDF has set a nuclear production target of 350-370 TWh for 2026, representing a recovery from the low-production years of 2022-23 caused by corrosion-related outages.
+French nuclear output feeds directly into European wholesale electricity prices, acting as the dominant price-suppressing force on the French market and setting the French leg of the Continental day-ahead clearing stack.